Petetunze/Random_Image_Generator/README.md

 - Next, the images are saves into an array of type File[] to be looped througth and layered onto a BufferedImage.
 - Finally, the image is saved into the output folder.

+Program Outline for Auto Uploader: Simple Python script to navigate Chrome and upload the images.
+Lots of try-excepts to make sure the program doesn't straight up crash.
+Used Selenium to navigate the pages.

-Note: The program is more of an archival thing.
+Note: These programs are more of an archival thing.
 While it can be used by someone else, it is not recommended.
 Additionally, this project was written myself.
-The images were drawn by colleagues who also wanted to try to get into the crypto scene.
+The images were drawn by colleagues.
 While the general NFT project didn't get far, it was a valuable learning expierence to try new things.